Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Cons: expensive if you make many stops and like cars, you will easily get stuck in traffic

 There are two kinds of motorbike taxis in Ho Chi Minh City.
-The traditional motorbike taxis, or "xe om", are not run by any transportation company but individuals; you will often see men dressed in the blue shirt sitting on their motorbikes at the corner of a street by an electric post or a tree.
-You can go to him and ask for a ride, but remember to tell your place, ask for the price and bargain.
+The traditional motorbike taxis, or "xe om", are not run by any transportation company but by individuals; you will often see men dressed in green, yellow, or red shirts sitting on their motorbikes at the corner of a street by an electric post or a tree.
+You can go to him and ask for a ride, but remember to tell him your place, ask for the price, and bargain.
 A distance of about 3 km should be VND 30,000.

 Pros: sightseeing, short distance to a certain location

 Cons: not economical for many stops, could be dangerous because the drivers may not drive or know the road well, and don't have much liability for your safety

 Pros: fun and leisure experience, see the view in the open air, suitable for short-distance trips

 Cons: not suitable for long-distance trips and tight itineraries